methodicalcloud/everythingshouldbevirtual.com/_posts/2014/2014-02-21-purge-syslog-trap-alerts-solarwinds-db.md

 ---
   title: Purge Syslog and Trap alerts from Solarwinds DB
   date: 2014-02-21 22:28:57
+excerpt: "I was getting overloaded on the number of syslog messages in my Solarwinds DB and needed to purge them.
+So I wanted to share with other's what MS SQL..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 I was getting overloaded on the number of syslog messages in my Solarwinds DB and needed to purge them.
 So I wanted to share with